odradev/odradev.github.io/docusaurus/docs/basics/10-cross-calls.md

     }
 }
 ```
 MathEngine contract can add two numbers.
-MyContract takes an Address in its init function and saves it in
+CrossContract takes an Address in its init function and saves it in
 storage for later use.
 If we deploy the MathEngine first and take note its address, we can then deploy
-MyContract and use MathEngine to perform complicated calculations for us!
+CrossContract and use MathEngine to perform complicated calculations for us!

 To call the external contract, we use the `Ref` that was created for us by Odra: